Windows OS Hub

 reg.exe ADD HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /v EnableLUA /t REG_DWORD /d 0 /f

-To turn UAC off, the system will require to restart the computer:
+To turn User Account Control off, the system will require to restart the computer:

 You must restart your computer to turn off User Account Control

 Try to install the blocked application.
-In case of success, turn UAC on by setting EnableLUA value to 1.
+In case of success, enable UAC back by setting the EnableLUA value to 1.

-Running an Application with the Built-in Administrator Account in Windows
+Run an App Using the Built-in Windows Administrator Account

-If no of the previous solutions helped, you can try to run / install an application with the built-in administrator account.
-(The next article will describe how to enable Windows 10 built-in administrator account.)
+If no of the previous methods helped, you can try to run/install the application with the built-in administrator account.
+There is no UAC for this account.
+How to enable the built-in Windows 10 administrator account is described here.

 Facebook Twitter Google + Pinterest